genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/05_training-content-day5.md

 ...
 ```

-Next, build the application as you usually do.
+Next, [build and deploy](/getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) the application as you usually do.

 Then copy the `genesisproduct-alpha-1.0.0-SNAPSHOT-bin.zip` from .\server\jvm\alpha-distribution\build\distributions\ to the /home/genesis/run/ folder in the server (i.e., your WSL instance, where you can access its file system from Windows Explorer navigating to `\\wsl$`).